PointDNS/point/README.markdown

 #PointHQ API Library

 This library provides easy access to point zone & record management.
+For information about the services offered on Point see [the website](http://pointhq.com)

 ##Setup & Installation